paser-group/continuous-secsoft/software-quality-assurance/workshops/workshop6/workshop6.md

 ### Post Lab Experience
 - Run the tool for all Kubernetes manifests zipped in `workshop6.zip`
   - First, copy the zip file to the container with `docker cp`
-  - Second, extract the zip file with [unzip](https://linuxize.com/post/how-to-unzip-files-in-linux/)
+  - Second, extract the zip file with [unzip](https://linuxize.com/post/how-to-unzip-files-in-linux/) or [unzip on Windows](https://gnuwin32.sourceforge.net/packages/unzip.htm)
   - Third, change `main.py` so that the extracted folder gets scanned with `SLI-KUBE`.
   - Fourth, run `python3 main.py` or `python main.py`
   - Fifth, copy the generated output file to your `own` computer/machine using `[docker cp](https://docs.docker.com/engine/reference/commandline/cp/)`.